 The Watson Endowment

-In 1995, Dr. Thomas R. Watson made a transformative gift of $1.2 million to the University of Louisville English Department, endowing both a biennial international conference in Rhetoric and Composition and a Visiting Distinguished Professorship.
-His vision was both generous and far-sighted: to create a sustained space where the field's most pressing questions could be explored through genuine collaboration.
+In 1995, Dr. Thomas R. Watson made a transformative gift to the University of Louisville English Department, endowing a conference in Rhetoric and Composition and a visiting scholar program.
+Thanks to his generosity and vision we are able to create a sustained space where the field's most pressing questions can be explored through genuine collaboration.

 Now in its third decade, the Watson Conference has become one of the discipline's signature events — a place where new ideas are not just presented but built together.

-Unlike traditional academic conferences, Watson is designed around collaboration.
-Each conference invites participants to co-create — developing publications, digital projects, and scholarly resources in real time over three intensive days.
-Past conferences have produced edited collections with leading university presses, special journal issues, and digital archives that continue to shape Rhetoric and Composition scholarship.
+Watson 2026 is designed around collaboration and community.
+Each workshop invites participants to spend three days engaging in conversation, developing publications, digital projects, and scholarly resources.
+Past conferences have produced edited collections with leading university presses, special journal issues, and digital archives that continue to influence the field of Rhetoric and Composition.

 Featured Publications